StuWatson/propawhat/README.md

 It is possible for each of us to convey a direct message to the inhabitants of this enslaved country.

 This is a script that makes use of [squad303](https://twitter.com/squad3o3)'s api for retrieving randomly selected Russian phone numbers.
-It used Selenium to retrieve the phone numbers.
+It retrieves the phone numbers from squad303's api and then sends messages using Selenium and WhatsApp Web.
-It uses pywhatkit to open Whatsapp Web in the browser, automatically populate the recipient and message and then send the message
+It also supports sending images.

 Let them know the truth.
 Let them know the power of the free world!